How much is your iPhone 11/Pro worth right now? - 9to5Mac

 How much is your iPhone 11/11 Pro worth?

-The iPhone X is worth between $287 and $500, depending on a variety of factors including storage size, condition, and whether or not you’re willing to take store credit instead of cash.
+The iPhone 11/11 Pro is worth between $280 and $686, depending on a variety of factors including storage size, condition, and whether or not you’re willing to take store credit instead of cash.

 How to check your iPhone 11/11 Pro’s trade-in value